unlp-workshop/unlp-2024-shared-task/README.md

 Data location: [`./data/zno.train.jsonl`](./data/zno.train.jsonl) or https://huggingface.co/datasets/osyvokon/zno

-This dataset contains machine-readable questions and answers from Ukrainian External independent testing (called _ЗНО_/_ZNO_ in Ukrainian).
+This dataset contains machine-readable questions and answers from the Ukrainian External Independent Evaluation (called _ЗНО_/_ZNO_ in Ukrainian).

-Question subjects are:
+The questions cover the following topics:
 - History of Ukraine
 - Ukrainian language and literature

-A training set contains 3063 question/answers.
-We will release a test set soon.

-Every line in a .jsonl file contains a structure like this:
+The training set contains 3,063 question/answers.
+Every line in a .jsonl file has the following structure:

 ```js
 {